enzymefinance/protocol/README.md

-giveQuantity | `uint256` | Quantity in Melon asset to give to Melon fund to receive shareQuantity receiveQuantity | `uint256` | Quantity in Melon asset to receive from Melon fund for given shareQuantity incentiveQuantity | `uint256` | Quantity in Melon asset to give to person executing request lastDataFeedUpdateId | `uint256` | Data feed module specific id of last update lastDataFeedUpdateTime | `uint256` | Data feed module specific timestamp of last update timestamp | `uint256` | Time of request creation
+giveQuantity | `uint256` | Quantity in Melon asset to give to Melon fund to receive shareQuantity receiveQuantity | `uint256` | Quantity in Melon asset to receive from Melon fund for given shareQuantity incentiveQuantity | `uint256` | Quantity in Melon asset to give to person executing request lastPriceFeedUpdateId | `uint256` | Data feed module specific id of last update lastPriceFeedUpdateTime | `uint256` | Data feed module specific timestamp of last update timestamp | `uint256` | Time of request creation

 While the Risk Management module takes as input the following parameters: